ncanderson/second_brain/Zettelkasten/upgrading obsidian.md

 There is a .desktop file in ~/.local/share/applications.
 Update the executed file for that shortcut.

-Move the Appimage to /bin
+Move the Appimage to /bin (have to do with `sudo`)

-When upgrading, ensure the `.desktop` file is pointing at the right version, as the appimage will likely have a different name when installed.1
+When upgrading, ensure the `.desktop` file is pointing at the right version, as the appimage will likely have a different name when installed.

 Should just work.